 Your book "A Million Dots" won the prestigious New York Times award, was it a big surprise?

 Exponential growth is not just a mathematical principle.
 It also describes the many crises of our times very clearly - from climate change to the Covid epidemic.
 By the way, I find the idea of exponential growth not only threatening but also very reassuring.
 There is always hope that our good ideas will multiply and have an impact just as fast as our bad actions have had.
 I firmly believe that we can take control of our destiny and that of our planet and change it for the better.
-After all, the readers of my books will have to live much longer on this planet than my generation.

 You have not always been a children's book author and illustrator?

 No, I started out as a graphic designer, creating corporate identities for big companies and institutions.
-But I always also worked on personal projects as artist and author but kept most of it to myself.
-I also always kept asking myself where the connection lies between art and design - where both worlds can meet.
+But I always worked on personal projects as artist and author but I kept most of it to myself.
+I kept asking myself where the connection lies between art and design - where both worlds can meet.
 I find the work and life of artists such as Corita Kent, Derek Jarman, Bruno Munari and Lawrence Weiner very fascinating.
 And funnily enough I originally wanted to become: a picture book illustrator in the first place.
 In my first week at art school I sat in the illustration class and watched the other students drawing with such talent, I was pretty intimidated.
 I wasn't at all as good as they all were and quickly I ended up in the typography class.
 I took a very long detour before I was able to publish my first picture book a few years ago.

 Until ten years ago, I ran my own design company in Berlin Mitte where we worked for clients like the Japanese car manufacturer Suzuki.
 Those were pretty wild times.
 We were such a small office located in the basement of a furniture store and worked on huge projects for one of the really big global car companies.
 We did a lot of exciting design, we won many awards and also made good money.
 But in the long run, it didn't feel right to only work for commerce.
 Not to mention the automobile topic which fascinated me immensly at the beginning but over time has lost its fascination almost completely.